 Coaching came to me as a natural outgrowth of my practice and teaching of meditation and Buddhism.
 I have my Associate Certified Coach (ACC) credential through the International Coach Federation, and received my training through iPEC.

-I’ve also participated in professional training in Mindfulness-Based Stress Reduction as developed by John Kabat-Zinn and Saki Santorelli at the UMass Medical School.
+I’ve also participated in professional training in Mindfulness-Based Stress Reduction (MBSR) as developed by Jon Kabat-Zinn and Saki Santorelli at the UMass Medical School.

 High tech business

 My prior life looked very different, to say the least!
 For 16 years, I worked in software product management and marketing.
 My role was to interface between the engineers, business managers, and customers in order to plan future software products.
 I worked at Lotus Development/IBM for 6 years where I was, among others, part of a fabulous team that worked on Lotus 1-2-3 for Macintosh in the early 1990s.
 There were also several internet startups along the way — but of course, none of them exist anymore.
 My MS degree (basically an MBA) is from the MIT Sloan School of Management.